-The demand forecast before DSR shows us the demand that can be managed with demand-side resources.
+The demand forecast before DSR shows us the projected demand assuming no resource actions are taken.
+This provides the demand that can be managed with demand-side resources and can be used to determine which actions are cost-effective resource decisions.